Optical Readout of Reconfigurable Layered Magnetic Domain Structure in CrSBr: Methods

 \subsection{Modeling.}

 The multilayer optical response was simulated with the transfer-matrix method (TMM).
 AFM- and FM-aligned layers were assigned distinct dielectric functions, \(\varepsilon_{\mathrm{AFM}}(\omega)\) and \(\varepsilon_{\mathrm{FM}}(\omega)\), each containing a single Lorentz oscillator; background indices and oscillator strengths were fixed to the same value.
-The only free parameters were the resonance energies in the AFM and FM cases, which were obtained by fitting the reflectance signal obtained for the thick flake at low-field (AFM) and high-field (FM), respectively.
+The only free parameters were the resonance energies in the AFM and FM cases, which were extracted by fitting the low-field (AFM) and high-field (FM) reflectance spectra of the thick flake, respectively.
 To capture the few-layer regime, we introduced an explicit thickness dependence of the FM exciton energy, \(E_X^{\mathrm{FM}}(N)\), which decreases with the ferromagnetic slab thickness \(N\) and saturates for \(N\gtrsim5\) monolayers (bulk-like limit).
-The exact values for \(E_X^{\mathrm{FM}}(N)\) and other parameters used for calculations are given in the supplementary information, along with the comparison to the simplified model without taking \(E_X^{\mathrm{FM}}(N)\) into account for thin-layers regime.
-Both reproduce the multiplication of modes and their abrupt field-induced rearrangements.
+The exact values for \(E_X^{\mathrm{FM}}(N)\) and other parameters used for calculations are given in the supplementary information, along with a comparison to a simplified model in which the exciton energy is taken to be thickness-independent.
+Both reproduce the emergence of multiple modes and their abrupt field-induced rearrangements.

 We did not model the magnetization dynamics.
 Instead, we assumed that the ferromagnetic phase fraction in the stack increases monotonically with the applied field.

 \bmhead{Supplementary Information} See Supplementary Information for additional methods, figures, and tables.